SummaryRead the full fact sheet

 Caring for someone with breast cancer

 Caring for someone with breast cancer can be a difficult and emotional time.
 If you or someone you know is caring for someone with breast cancer, there is support available.
-The Cancer Council Victoria booklet called Caring for someone with cancer may also be helpful to read.
+The Cancer Council Victoria booklet called may also be helpful to read.

 When a cure for breast cancer isn't possible

 If breast cancer has been diagnosed in its later stages, the cancer may have spread to the point where a cure is no longer possible.
-Treatment then focuses on improving quality of life by relieving the symptoms (this is called ‘palliative’ treatment) with medication to relieve pain, nausea and vomiting.
-The Cancer Council Victoria booklet called Advanced Cancer: Living with Advanced Cancer may be helpful to read.
+Treatment may be given to slow the growth of the cancer as well as improving quality of life by relieving the symptoms (this is called ‘palliative’ treatment) with medication to relieve pain, nausea and vomiting.
+The Cancer Council Victoria booklet called may be helpful to read.

 Where to get help